jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 #### Dynamic library configs and cache

 As most of other linux tools, dynamic linking is also configured by a textual configuration file.
-It is located at _/etc/ld.so.conf_ and it might load more config files from `_/etc/ld.so.conf.d/*.conf`.
-Please note that this _loadin other files from_ `/etc/ld.so.conf.d/` is a common practice to keep config files separated and clean.
+It is located at `/etc/ld.so.conf` and it might load more config files from `/etc/ld.so.conf.d/*.conf`.
+Please note that this _including other files from_ `/etc/ld.so.conf.d/` is a common practice to keep config files separated and clean.
 You will see the same pattern in many other places too and technically we were able to add whatever is needed in the original file.

 ```text
 [jadi@fedora ~]$ cat /etc/ld.so.conf